 Q: How do I file a complaint with the New York State Division of Human Rights (DHR)?

 *The New York State Human Rights Law covers employers with four or more employees.
 You must file a complaint with the Division within one year of the alleged discriminatory act.
-The law protects domestic violence victims against employment actions taken on or after July 7, 2009.
+The law protects domestic violence victims and survivors against employment actions taken on or after July 7, 2009.

 Q: What options do I have to increase safety at work?

 Here are some steps you can take to protect yourself.